kamaleshbalasaravanan/100daysofcode/README.md

 # 100daysofcode
-this repository maintaing for 100 code in 100 days.
-It is an incredible experience filled with learning, growth, and solving problems.
+This repository for doing 100 code in 100 days.
+It is an incredible experience filled with learning, growth, and solving problems.In this i have learnt Javascript in-depth manner

 Day-1